Tube map: Recent years

-In addition, the fare zones have been added to help passengers judge the cost of a journey.
-Nevertheless, the map remains true to Beck's original scheme, and many other transport systems use schematic maps to represent their services that are likely inspired by Beck.
-A facsimile of Beck's original design is on display on the southbound platform at his local station, Finchley Central.

-Despite the large number of versions over the years, the perception of many users is that the current map is, more or less, Beck's original version from the 1930s, a testament to the effectiveness of his design.
-Beck drew versions with other formats, 22.5°, rather than 45° (the Paris Métro version uses 22.5° degrees as a base), as well as an unused version for the 1948 Olympic Games.

 One of the major changes to be made to the revision of the Tube map put out in September 2009 was the removal of the River Thames.
 The river had been omitted from official maps on several previous occasions (for example, according to David Leboff and Tim Demuth's book, in 1907, 1908 and 1919), and from 1921 it was absent for several years on pocket maps designed by MacDonald Gill.
-The Thames-free 2009 version was the first time that the river did not appear on the Tube map since the Stringemore pocket map of 1926.
+The Thames-free 2009 version was the first time that the river did not appear on the Tube map since the Stingemore pocket map of 1926.
 The latest removal resulted in widespread international media attention, and general disapproval from most Londoners as well as from the then Mayor of London, Boris Johnson.
 Based on the reaction, the following edition of the diagram in December 2009 reinstated both the river and fare zones.

 In more recent years, TfL has expanded its rail services, notably with the expansion of the London Overground network, which has taken over a number of National Rail lines and brought them into the TfL network, each of them being converted lines being added to the Tube map.
 Further additions have been made such as the London Cable Car and the boundaries of fare zones.
 Some commentators have suggested that Beck's design should be replaced with a new design that can incorporate the new lines more comfortably.

 Pocket map covers

 Since 2004, Art on the Underground has commissioned various British and international artists to create a cover for the pocket map.
 These free maps are one of the largest public art commissions in the UK, with millions of copies printed.
-Over 35 different designs have been produced, from artists such as Rachel Whiteread, Yayoi Kusama, Tracey Emin and Daniel Buren.
+Over 40 different designs have been produced, from a wide variety of British and international artists such as Rachel Whiteread, Yayoi Kusama, Tracey Emin and Daniel Buren.